-Healthy eating lowers your risk of diabetes, hypertension, and heart disease, and now according to a recent study, that may be true of Alzheimer’s disease as well.
-An international team of researchers found that seniors who consumed the most nutritious food had a nearly 25 percent reduction in the risk of mental decline compared to those with the least healthy diets, according to the study published in Neurology.
+Healthy eating decreases your risk of diabetes, hypertension, and heart disease.
+According to a recent study, we can add brain health to that list of benefits.
+An international team of researchers found that seniors who consumed the most nutritious brain boosting food had a nearly 25 percent reduction in the risk of mental decline compared to those with the least healthy diets, according to the study published in Neurology.
 Here are some of the best brain boosting foods researchers recommend:

-- Pumpkin Seeds – A perfect snack this fall or anytime!
-Just a handful of pumpkin seeds a day is all you need to get your recommended daily amount of zinc, vital for enhancing memory and thinking skills.
+- Pumpkin Seeds – A perfect snack for busy days – just a handful of pumpkin seeds a day is all you need to get your recommended daily allowance of zinc, which is vital for enhancing memory and thinking skills.

 - Whole Grains – Your brain needs energy.
 The ability to concentrate and focus comes from the adequate, steady supply of energy – in the form of glucose in our blood to the brain.
 You can achieve this by choosing whole grains, which release glucose slowly into the bloodstream, keeping you mentally alert throughout the day.